Latest News

 The updated EV sales figures for November are due in the next few weeks.
 They will reveal a continued weakness of new plug-in EVs, as buyers and dealers try to close the gap between the prices.

-These weak sales figures could be interpreted in a way that indicates a further shrinkage in the U.S. electric vehicle market, and also a sign the the clean car industry is unable compete without federal assistance.
+These weak sales figures could be interpreted in turn as a further shrinkage in the U.S. electric vehicle market, and a sign the clean car industry is unable compete without federal assistance.

 The purchase volume of hybrid electrics will provide a better indication of the demand for clean cars in the United States.
 These vehicles are priced similarly to those with combustion engines and allow cost-conscious consumers to reduce their fuel dependence at a lower price.